PhantomIntelligence/ros_phantom_intelligence/README.md

 ```
 roslaunch phantom_intelligence awl16.launch device_location:=0
 ```
+> Simultaneous use of multiple sensors is not yet supported by this package.

 ## Running tests
 > Note: Make sure you are in a terminal which has `source <your_ros_ws>/devel/setup.bash` and also make sure that you have built the `ros_phantom_intelligence` package.